 New Jersey places your siblings and in-laws in its Class C beneficiary category.
 The state now exempts the initial $25,000 of the amount you leave to any of these people, but beyond that, they have to pay a rate that may reach as high as 16 percent.

 If you leave everything to the housekeeper who cared for you in your old age, she’s going to pay dearly in New Jersey.
-Only the first $500 is exempt from inheritance tax.
 She must pay 15 percent of everything worth up to $700,000, and 16 percent on any value over that.
 She’s considered a Class D beneficiary.
 This category catches everyone who doesn’t fall into Classes A or C. There is no Class B in New Jersey.
 Friends, significant others and business associates are all Class D beneficiaries.

 Of course, if you choose to name the state of New Jersey as one of your beneficiaries, the state doesn't impose a NJ death tax.
 You can also leave everything to charity free of charge.